Abyss Odyssey - Review

 TL;DR (Conclusion)

 Abyss Odyssey is an interesting game that has some great story concepts, cool art, and serviceable combat.
 If you enjoy Super Smash Bros., you'll likely feel comfortable picking it up.
-However, since it's not actually a fighting game and you're only playing the part of Smash Bros. that's tacked on to add value, it doesn't give much reason to keep playing after the first couple runs.
+However, since it's not actually a fighting game and you're only playing the part of Smash Bros. that's tacked on to add value, it doesn't give much reason to keep playing after the first couple of runs.
 The short amount of time I spent with it was satisfying enough, but there's not enough content here to make me keep coming back.
 Pick it up for pennies and enjoy it between your bigger, more involved games.